Last updated on November 2nd, 2024 at 09:53 am

 In 2024, the event will run from November to Christmas Eve.

 A visit to the Christmas market in Chicago features vendors with handcrafted Christmas gifts and decor made throughout the U.S. and beyond.
-The event also hosts daily concerts and offers snacks of tasty German fare, and you’ll see Chicago aglow with twinkling lights.
+The event also hosts daily concerts and offers snacks of tasty German fare, and you’ll see Chicago aglow with light displays.

 The Chicago Christmas market has an area reserved especially for kids called the Kinder Club.
 Each day, the club hosts holiday-themed activities and events.
 One of the most popular is the Lantern Parade, where children receive a lantern and a goodie bag and then walk through the market singing traditional carols.